ssagerian/allsky_accessories/README.md

 install smbus2 which is used by temperatureMonitor.py to read the si7020 I2C chip
 * pip3 install smbus2
 ## i2c tools
-you can install i2c-tools to debug your connections to the si chip
+you can install i2c-tools to debug your connections to the I2C chips
 * sudo apt-get install i2c-tools
 * sudo i2cdetect -y 1   # Use -y 0 for bus 0